ogmountainman/A-Quantitative-Analysis-of-Homemade-Sodium-Ion-Batteries/README.md

 ## Latex
 Additionally, a LaTex raw version of the paper can be found in the `raw` directory.
 It includes all the `.tex` files, as well as the figures and `.bib` files used.

+## Data
+The raw data used to create the plots can be found in the `graph_data.xlsx`.
+The further processed data, capacity and power calculations can be found in the `data_analysis.xlsx`.